 What degree programs will I take?

-The entire gamut of degree programs are available for those desiring to enter the field of sports management.
-An associate’s degree is a stepping stone to your future education and a bachelor’s degree is crucial to pursuing a career in the field.
+The entire gamut of degree programs are available for those desiring to enroll in sports management school.
+An associate's degree is a stepping stone to your future education and a bachelor's degree is crucial to pursuing a career in the field.

 Choices for a bachelor's degree include the following specialties, as well as areas such as risk management or fitness and wellness: